Ancient Lingapura or Koh Ker

 Koh Ker Temple Complex in Ancient Time

-Built by King Jayavarman IV (928-944), Koh Keh temple complex served as the national capital of the Khmer Empire.
+Built by King Jayavarman IV (928-944), Koh Ker temple complex served as the national capital of the Khmer Empire.
 During his power, the Khmer Empire was at its most stable, allowing for cultural enlightenment.
 Jayavarman IV was willing to lift out regional, economic, social, and architectural advancement initiatives, urban planning, and rural infrastructure during this harmonized period.

 More than that, Koh Ker’s art and architecture represent and support Jayavarman IV’s political viewpoint, mainly through the employment of a gigantic scale in building and dynamic sculptures, which are both unparalleled among other Khmer legacies.